In a really difficult start to the year, we’ve come up with 10 Things to do in the Outdoors,...

-Whilst the summer crowds have gone, Lake District landscape is at her finest this season, putting on a mesmerising autumn display of oranges and reds.
-Oh, how we love the Lake District in autumn.
-Pub menus are in seasonal celebratory mode, offering up festive feasts like pumpkin risotto, apple and blackberry crumble, pork and chestnut sausages and hearty steak pies.
+Pub menus are offering up winter feasts like pumpkin risotto, apple and blackberry crumble, pork and chestnut sausages and hearty steak pies.
 Fancy whisking friends away to enjoy a luxury cottage in the most iconic landscape in the UK?
 Who are you going to share a weekend at Grass Ings with?

 Share this link: https://www.lakelovers.co.uk/property/grass-ings/

 Winter is well and truly upon us and the days are short.
 This means that there’s all the more need to pack as much as you can into your precious weekend escapes.
 Fires are roaring and Sloe Gins are being poured.
 Bathtubs are filling up and we’re taking a lot more persuading to go out rather than choose a cosy corner, a good book and a glass of something warming.
 This season is all about entertaining at home, where strappy dresses and uncomfortable heels can be left in the wardrobe.
 We’ve left BBQ season behind and it’s all about candle-lit dinner parties and enjoying warm wintry indulgences like figs and cheese and boozy poached pears.

 So that you can get the most out of your winter weekend escape, we’ve picked a Gold Award, sleeps 6 property, in a rural countryside location and planned a weekend itinerary for you and your party.
 Let us introduce you to a weekend at Grass Ings…